Case list

 ```

-We can also specify the order of displayed variables by providing a number in square brackets at the beginning of the key, based on which the variables will be sorted, e.g. "\[1]Label".
+We can also specify the order of displayed variables by placing a number in square brackets at the beginning of the key, based on which the variables will be sorted, e.g. "\[1]Label".
 Such a number will not be displayed, and variables without a number will go to the very end.
-For example, the map:
+For example, a map:

 ```js